cakephp/docs/en/orm/database-basics.rst

 time
     Maps to a TIME type in all databases. json
-    Maps to a JSON type if its available, otherwise it maps to TEXT.
+    Maps to a JSON type if it's available, otherwise it maps to TEXT.
 The 'json' type was added in 3.3.0

 These types are used in both the schema reflection features that CakePHP